Feshbach projection formalism for open quantum systems

-which means that asymptotically the occupations of levels $\rho_{11}$ and $\rho_{22}$ simply swap.
-Hence, such evolution does not have a proper equilibrium state and displays highly non-ergodic behavior (its asymptotic state highly depend upon the initial one).
+which means that the occupations $\rho_{11}$ and $\rho_{22}$ simply swap.
+Hence, such evolution does not have a proper equilibrium state (its asymptotic state highly depend upon the initial one).
+Such asymptotic behavior is excluded in the standard spin-boson model without counter-rotating terms corresponding to $|z_1(t)|=1$ and $\alpha(t)=0$.
+Again, if $|z_2(t)|^2$ vanish at infinity then asymptotically $ \rho_{11}(t) \rightarrow 1$ and $\rho_{22}(t) \rightarrow 0$ which means that the ground state $|1\>\<1|$ defines the unique equilibrium state.
+Our analysis shows that the presence of anti-resonant terms dramatically changes the asymptotic evolution of the system since the system does not possesses an equilibrium state.